 A student shall be permitted to take more than 19 semester hours only with the permission of the Dean of Instruction.
 Prior approval should be obtained by completing a Request for Overload Approval form available from the advisor.
 A student may take no more than 24 semester hours in any one term for any reason.

-A student on academic probation is restricted to no more than 12 semester hours.
+A student on academic probation is restricted to no more than 13 semester hours.
+Students desiring to take more than 13 hours can submit a written request for an appeal to the Admissions and Academic Appeals Committee.